docker-mailserver/docker-mailserver/README.md

 `restart: always` ensures that the mail server container (and ELK container when using the mail server together with ELK stack) is automatically restarted by Docker in cases like a Docker service or host restart or container exit.

-#### Exposed ports
-* 25 receiving email from other mailservers
-* 465 SSL Client email submission
-* 587 TLS Client email submission
-* 143 StartTLS IMAP client
-* 993 TLS/SSL IMAP client
-* 110 POP3 client
-* 995 TLS/SSL POP3 client

-`Note: Port 25 is only for receiving email from other mailservers and not for submitting email.
-You need to use port 465 or 587 for this.`

 ##### More Examples
 You can find more examples with different use cases under folder [Examples](Examples).